ouspg/CompSec/README.md

 This might have positive effect for your grade as well.

-Current contributors for the course (orderer by last name):
+Current contributors for the course (order by last name):

   * Aku Haataja (as course assistant)
   * Lauri Haverinen (as course assistant)